niels-hb/dhbw-db-implementierungen/README.md

 2. Open terminal in project directory
 3. `docker build -t dhbw-db-implementierungen:latest .`
 4. `docker run --rm -p 80:80 dhbw-db-implementierungen:latest`
+5. The app will be available at http://localhost

 ## How to use
 ### Tree setup